LarsHoldijk/robust_LVQ_models/README.md

 ### Using the models
 Models can be retrieved either as standalone tensorflow graph or through the [foolbox zoo](https://foolbox.readthedocs.io/en/latest/user/zoo.html).
 To retrieve the tensorflow graph the `tensorflow_session()` function can be called from the models respective module.
 In the same method call the input and output tensors of the graph are returned as well.
+To use the models through the foolbox zoo it is required to specify the correct module name when calling `zoo.get_model()`.
+This option is only available for foolbox versions `> 1.8.0`.